ErpNetDocs/tech/modules/crm/pricing/discount-management/concepts.md

 - **Add** applies the promotional percent to the original line amount;
 - **Replace** applies the promotional percent to the original line amount;
-- **MarkDown** applies the promotional percent to the remaining amount after level 1, level 2, and level 3 discounts.
+- **MarkDown** applies the promotional percent to the amount remaining after the standard line discount levels that are applied on the line, if any.

 ### Example